“Be assertive, be creative, and make the program your own. No one has more control over their career success within the PMF program than you do.”

 – Kaleigh Emerson, PMF Class 2010, Centers for Medicare and Medicaid Services.

-HAVE YOUR LONG FORM FEDERAL RESUME READY.
-For those who will be applying to work in the federal government for the first time, make sure that you know the specific details about how to correctly create a federal resume: GovLoop Rock Your Resume Guide.
-While you are allowed to submit a traditional resume, formatting in the government style will help ensure your qualifications are understood by federal hiring agents understand your skillset and background.
+UPDATE YOUR RESUME.
+For those who will be applying to work in the federal government for the first time, make sure that you know the specific details about how to correctly create a federal resume: [GovLoop Rock Your Resume Guide].
+This will be an essential step to make sure that federal hiring agents understand your skillset and background.
 “A lot of PMFs and people in general didn’t realize that structuring your resume is a lot different from private industry,” said Lisa Allison-Lee, Veterans Affairs, Agency Coordinator.

 UNDERSTAND THE PMF PROGRAM.
 Know what your commitment will be when you are hired as a PMF fellow, and why you are motivated to apply.
 This is a good opportunity to start thinking about your “elevator pitch” — quick talking points about yourself that will come in handy in later stages of the application as well.